Updated on November 22, 2023 by Julie McCool

 Shopping deals get a lot of attention during Thanksgiving Weekend, but retailers like REI encourage everyone to Opt Outside and enjoy time in nature.
 Late fall hikes are a great way to spend time with family in a non-stressful environment.

-Fortunately, Northern Virginia is full of great trails for every activity level.
-Head to family-friendly parks like Riverbend, tackle a mountain climb at Bears Den or Raven Rocks, or choose an easy walk on beautiful boardwalks and wheelchair-friendly trails.
+Fortunately, Northern Virginia is full of fantastic trails for every activity level.
+Head to family-friendly parks like Great Falls Park and Riverbend, tackle a mountain climb at Bears Den or Raven Rocks, or choose an easy walk on beautiful boardwalks and wheelchair-friendly trails.

 Whether you choose an outdoor adventure, a sparkling holiday show, or a fascinating local museum we wish you a happy and fun-filled time this Thanksgiving Weekend in Northern Virginia.